Namespaces are an organization tool in the .NET framework that allows us to group classes and other related programming elements under the same name.

 and a class called MyClass

-, we can use it as follows:
+, we can use it like this:

 MyProgram.MyClass myObject = new MyProgram.MyClass();

-Another way to use a namespace is by importing it in the using
+Another way to use a Namespace is by importing it in the using

 using MyProgram;